-In the graduating semester there are several important deadlines that you must meet and fees that are to be paid.
-You should check the Office of Graduate Studies (OGS) website given above for these deadlines and fees and all forms that must be filed this last semester.
+In the graduating semester, there are several important deadlines that you must meet and fees that are to be paid.
+You should check the Office of Graduate Studies (OGS) website given above for these deadlines and fees.
 Graduation Checklists (for thesis and non-thesis degrees) are provided at this website and provide a handy guide to all of the items requiring attention prior to graduation.

-The first important deadline is filing for graduation, which requires filling out the Application for Graduation form.
-The next significant date is that of the final master's exam (which applies to both thesis and non-thesis degrees).
-The final date to hold this exam is late November (in the fall semester) and mid-April (in the spring semester).
-The student must prepare a Request for Scheduling of the Final Master's Examination form, which must be submitted to the OGS no later than two weeks before the proposed exam date.
-Subsequent to the exam, the Final Master's Examination Report form must be filed with the OGS.
-Students must be enrolled in the graduate program for the semester in which they complete all graduate degree requirements and apply for graduation Enrollment in courses outside the major and minor fields will not satisfy final semester enrollment requirements.
+The first important deadline is filing for graduation; this is done through your MyMav account.
+The next significant date is that of the final master's exam (this applies to only thesis degrees).
+The final date to hold this exam is late November (in the fall semester) and mid-April (in the spring semester) (check graduation deadlines on the Office of Records website.
+The student must prepare a Request for Scheduling of the Final Master's Examination form, which must be submitted to the graduate staff advisor no later than two weeks before the proposed exam date.
+Subsequent to the exam, the Final Master's Examination Report form must submitted to the graduate staff advisor for processing and preparation for the Office of Records.
+Students must be enrolled in the graduate program for the semester in which they complete all graduate degree requirements to apply for graduation.
+Enrollment in courses outside the major and minor fields will not satisfy final semester enrollment requirements.